 Medicare Enrollment Periods

 There are certain times when eligible beneficiaries may enroll in the different parts of Medicare.
 Some Medicare enrollment periods occur during a certain time period on an annual basis, while others may vary depending on your eligibility details (your birthday may be one example).
-Read below for information about enrolling in Original Medicare (Part A and Part B), Medicare Advantage (Medicare Part C), Medicare Part D Prescription Drug Plans, and Medigap plans.
+Read below for information about enrolling in Original Medicare (Part A and Part B), Medicare Advantage (Medicare Part C), Medicare Part D Prescription Drug Plans, and Medicare Supplement insurance plans also known as Medigap plans.

 Medicare Part A coverage is one of the two parts of Original Medicare, which is offered through the government to those who qualify.
 Many individuals are automatically enrolled in Part A and will receive their red, white, and blue Medicare cards in the mail three months before they become eligible.
 If you’re already receiving Social Security or Railroad Retirement Board retirement or disability benefits, you’re typically enrolled into the program automatically the month that you qualify for Medicare.
 For example, if you turn 65 on May 9th and you’re receiving Social Security benefits, you’ll be enrolled in Medicare automatically on May 1st.
 If you’re not automatically enrolled:

 - You can enroll in Part A during your Initial Enrollment Period (IEP), which typically begins three months before the month you become Medicare-eligible and lasts for seven months.

 - If you miss your IEP, you can sign up during the General Enrollment Period, which runs from January 1st through March 31st each year.
 You may have to pay a late-enrollment penalty.

 - In certain situations, you can sign up for Medicare during a Special Enrollment Period.
 You usually don’t have to pay a late-enrollment penalty if you’re eligible for a Special Enrollment Period.

 Medicare Part B enrollment